Women's Liberal Federation: General politics

 As of 1905, the WLF's objectives included promoting just legislation for women, through the introduction of votes for women at local and parliamentary elections, on the same basis as men.

-In 1908 the Women's Liberal Federation invited David Lloyd George to speak at the Royal Albert Hall.
+In 1908, the WLF invited David Lloyd George to speak at the Royal Albert Hall.
 The Women's Social and Political Union suspected that Lloyd George was going to make no promises and threatened to disrupt the meeting if he made no substantive commitment to giving votes to women.
-He didn't and they did.
+He did not and they did.
 Helen Ogston was notably assaulted as she was evicted.
 She tried to defend herself with a dog whip and caused a storm in the newspapers.
 Lloyd George refused to allow women in to his future public events.

-In 1988, when the Liberal Party merged with the SDP to form the Liberal Democrats, the WLF was wound up.
+In 1988, when the Liberal Party merged with the SDP to form the Liberal Democrats, the Women's Liberal Federation was wound up.

 President of the Women's Liberal Federation

 The WLF President was elected annually, and served for a one-year term.